-To see what the PE Department offers in the the way of extra-curicular activities as well as the seasons these activities take place in please click here.
+To see what the PE Department offers in the way of extra-curricular activities as well as the seasons these activities take place in please click here.
 All the fixtures that we have for the academic year 2018-2019 can be found on our dedicated live sports calendar on the school website – www.sport.eggars.net

 We are very proud of the extra-curricular music opportunities we offer pupils at Eggar’s.
 Below is a list of the opportunities we currently offer to further enhance the musical experiences of our students and provide additional challenge.